Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Introduction

 \section{Introduction}

-Marine heatwaves (MHWs) are abnormally warm seawater events that significantly damage marine ecosystems \cite{oliver2021marine, pearce2011marine}.
+Marine heatwaves (MHWs) are abnormally warm seawater events that significantly damage marine ecosystems \cite{oliver2021marine}.
 In other words, MHWs are extreme \textbf{Sea Surface Temperature Anomaly (SSTA)} events.
 MHWs, particularly extreme ones, can cause coral bleaching \cite{hughes2017global, hughes2018spatial} and widespread mortality of marine organisms \cite{garrabou2009mass, thomson2015extreme}.
 As a result, precise forecasting of extreme MHWs has significant scientific and economic implications.
 For example, synoptic scale MHWs forecasting can help seafood production and management planning, such as feed cycles, at 1-7 day timescales, while subseasonal to seasonal forecasting can further support proactive decision-making for the blue economy \cite{hobday2016seasonal, malick2020environmentally, mills2017forecasting, payne2022skilful}.
 In this study, we will mainly focus on the subseasonal-to-seasonal forecast (i.e., 1-40 days).

-Traditional MHW forecasting has primarily relied on two paradigms: physics-based numerical models and emerging data-driven approaches.
+Traditional MHW forecasting relies mainly on two paradigms: physics-based numerical models and emerging data-driven approaches.
 Numerical models solve oceanic primitive equations to produce seasonal forecasts that capture large-scale patterns of MHW onset and intensification \cite{jacox2022global,brodie2023ecological}, as well as sub-seasonal predictions that resolve finer-scale variability over shorter lead times \cite{benthuysen2021subseasonal,yu2024assessing}.
-In parallel, recent advances in deep learning have shown promise for efficient global ocean forecasting \cite{bi2022pangu,chen2023fengwu,kurth2023fourcastnet}, with extensions to MHW prediction \cite{lin2023rossby,sun2023artificial}.
+In parallel, recent advances in deep learning have shown promise for efficient global ocean forecasting \cite{cui2025forecasting,wang2024xihe,xiong2023ai,huang2025fuxi}, with extensions to MHW prediction \cite{lin2023rossby,sun2023artificial}.
 Despite their operational value, both paradigms suffer from inherent limitations:

-1) \textbf{Numerical models}: These approaches demand substantial computational resources \cite{xiong2023ai,wang2024xihe}.
+1) \textbf{Numerical models}: These approaches demand substantial computational resources \cite{xiong2023ai,wang2024xihe}, especially in the data assimilation processes.
 Moreover, they often parameterize key physical processes—such as air-sea coupling and mesoscale eddy dynamics—through empirical formulations, leading to systematic biases and constrained skill in predicting the general patterns of MHWs \cite{jacox2022global,giamalaki2022assessing}.

 2) \textbf{Data-driven models}: While these methods statistically approximate complex oceanic dynamics, they frequently generate non-physical fields, exhibiting limited accuracy in forecasting extreme events like MHWs due to issues such as error accumulation and smoothing of SST gradients during autoregressive rollouts \cite{wang2024xihe}.
 Additionally, they typically depend on initialization from numerical models, precluding end-to-end operation from raw observational inputs \cite{xiong2023ai}.